sitwithariadne/website/src/emotions.md

 The ability to feel emotions is double-edged, there are pleasant and unpleasant emotions.

-I use Non-Violent Communication, which puts emotions into two groups
+There are lots of ways to conceptalize emotions, the system I use is Non-Violent Communications which puts emotions into two main groups.

 ![Feelings Wheel](images/sitwithariadne-nvc-feelings-wheel.png)